icinganalysis/icinganalysis.github.io/content/basics/basics.md

 - Add more images, "a picture for everything"
 - Add a few more topics, in keeping with "the least that you need to know" philosophy
+- Add in tags?
+Or leave as is?

 ## Summary